 Alternative Mats?

-Many of the mats on the market have been tried on our platters and do not work better than our own award winning mat (included with this turntable) so we recommend saving yourself the expense of trying them.
+Many of the mats on the market have been tried on our platters and do not work better than our own award winning mat (supplied with this deck) so we recommend saving yourself the expense of trying them.